 I am an assistant professor in the Department of Government at Harvard University.
-My research has focused on state institutions and state-business relations in China.
+My research has focused on state institutions, state building, and state-business relations in China.
 I am the author of Tying the Autocrat’s Hands: The Rise of the Rule of Law in China (Cambridge University Press, 2015).
-I am currently working on a comparative, historical project on state building.
+I am currently working on a project to use both current and historical data to examine long-term state developments in China.

 I received B.A. and M.A. from Peking University (Beijing, China) in 2003 and 2006 and Ph.D. in Political Science from University of Michigan in 2011.
 From 2011 to 2015, I was assistant professor of political science at the University of Pennsylvania.